-- Code1.2In pursuance of its duties under this Act, the Council of the University has approved this Code of Practice relating to Freedom of Speech. - Availability1.3The Code is reviewed regularly and published annually.of the CodeCopies are made available to staff and students. - Scope and Provisions of the Code 1.4 The Code applies to the use of University premises (including those used by the Union of Students) for certain designated meetings and other activities.
+1.2 In pursuance of its duties under this Act, the Council of the University has approved this Code of Practice relating to Freedom of Speech.

+Availability of the Code

+1.3 The Code is reviewed regularly and published annually.
+Copies are made available to staff and students.

+Scope and Provisions of the Code

+1.4 The Code applies to the use of University premises (including those used by the Union of Students) for certain designated meetings and other activities.
 It sets out the procedures to be followed by, and the conduct required of, members, students and employees of the University in connection with any such designated event.